What’s in my meditation quiver?

 Tools for meditation practice

-Sometimes I write about what I’ve found most valuable from a book I’ve read or a training course I’ve done, in order to help me reflect, try to understand better what I’ve read/learnt, remember and share the key points, and so I can easily refer to these points later.
+Sometimes I write about what I’ve found most valuable from a book I’ve read or a training course I’ve done, in order to help me reflect, try to understand better what I’ve read/learnt, and remember it.
+As a bonus, I can thereby also share the key points, and easily refer to them later.
 For example, last year, I wrote up my top take aways from a management book — a set arrows that I wanted to keep in my management quiver.

-Thanks to that program and other teachings from Henry and others, this is what I’ve currently got to hand in my meditation quiver:
+Inspired by that program, and thanks to other teachings from Henry and others, I’ve gathered together in this blog post the tools I’ve currently got in my meditation quiver:

 Ordinary Mind